Michael Bay's unrealized projects: Sabotage

+The Farm TV series

+On May 8, 2014, Bay was attached to produce Brandon Camp's supernatural horror-Western series The Farm, with Camp producing with Bay's Platinum Dunes company, Dawn Olmstead's Grady Girl Productions & Warner Horizon Television, and USA Network would broadcast the series.

-Cancelled Teenage Mutant Ninja Turtles: Out of the Shadows sequel
+Untitled third Teenage Mutant Ninja Turtles film

 On August 16, 2014, Noel Fisher stated in an interview that he and the other Turtle actors have signed on for three more films.
 Megan Fox has also signed on for three films.
 On May 20, 2016, Tyler Perry said that if a third film is to be made, his character, Baxter Stockman, would probably mutate into his fly form during the movie.
 Pete Ploszek has also expressed his interests in reprising his role in a third film as Leonardo.
 On October 29, 2016, producer Andrew Form indicated that no plans were underway for a third film, likely due to the second film's lower box office returns.

-Cosmic Motors film
+Cosmic Motors

 On 29 August 2014, Bay and Warner Bros will produce Cosmic Motors film, based on Daniel Simon's concept art book from a script by Kyle Ward.
 There have been no further announcements since.